Explore Developer Center's New Chatbot! MongoDB AI Chatbot can be accessed at the top of your navigation to answer all your MongoDB questions.

 Amazon CodeWhisperer is trained on billions of lines of code and can generate code suggestions — ranging from snippets to full functions — in real-time, based on your comments and existing code.
 AI code assistants have revolutionized developers’ coding experience, but what sets Amazon CodeWhisperer apart is that MongoDB has collaborated with the AWS Data Science team, enhancing its capabilities!

-At MongoDB, we are always looking to enhance the developer experience, and we've fine-tuned the CodeWhisperer Foundational Models to deliver top-notch code suggestions — trained on, and tailored for, MongoDB.
-This gives developers of all levels the best possible experience when using CodeWhisperer for MongoDB functions.
+At MongoDB, we are always looking to enhance the developer experience, and we've fine-tuned the AWS CodeWhisperer Foundational Models to deliver top-notch code suggestions — trained on, and tailored for, MongoDB.
+This gives developers of all levels the best possible experience when using AWS CodeWhisperer for MongoDB functions.

-This tutorial will help you get CodeWhisperer up and running in VS Code, but CodeWhisperer also works with a number of other IDEs, including IntelliJ IDEA, AWS Cloud9, AWS Lambda console, JupyterLab, and Amazon SageMaker Studio.
-On the Amazon CodeWhisperer site, you can find tutorials that demonstrate how to set up CodeWhisperer on different IDEs, as well as other documentation.
+This tutorial will help you get AWS CodeWhisperer up and running in VS Code, but CodeWhisperer also works with a number of other IDEs, including IntelliJ IDEA, AWS Cloud9, AWS Lambda console, JupyterLab, and Amazon SageMaker Studio.
+On the Amazon CodeWhisperer site, you can find tutorials that demonstrate how to set up AWS CodeWhisperer on different IDEs, as well as other documentation.

-Note: CodeWhisperer allows users to start without an AWS account because usually, creating an AWS account requires a credit card.
+Note: Amazon CodeWhisperer allows users to start without an AWS account because usually, creating an AWS account requires a credit card.
 Currently, CodeWhisperer is free for individual users.
 So it’s super easy to get up and running.

-Installing CodeWhisperer for VS Code
+Installing Amazon CodeWhisperer for VS Code

 CodeWhisperer doesn’t have its own VS Code extension.
 It is part of a larger extension for AWS services called AWS Toolkit.
 AWS Toolkit is available in the VS Code extensions store.